-Local visibility can be improved by optimizing your local SEO, which includes syncing accurate business information with the many directories and sites out there that lists those businesses.
-Furthermore, it’s about working to increase your online visibility, particularly as it concerns local SEO results.
+Local search visibility can be improved by optimizing your local SEO, which includes syncing accurate business information with the many directories and sites out there that lists those businesses.
+Furthermore, it’s about working to increase your online visibility, particularly as it concerns local SEO marketing.

 Aside from having your business info (name, address, phone number) displayed on a directory listing, reputation management and ongoing maintenance of your business info is crucial to establishing you as a credible business in the eyes of search engines.

 Listing accuracy is vitally important.
 Inaccurate listings not only harm the business they’re for (if they’re active), but they can damage the trust Google has worked so diligently to foster between users and the search engine.

 Moz Local’s George Freitag summed up listing accuracy nicely when he said:

 Listing accuracy is Google’s method for determining whether Google can trust a local business result.